 Nepal Palliative Care

 Work has been completed on the construction of Nepal's first ever Centre of Excellence in palliative care.
 Providing a place from which to extend compassionate, holistic care to transform lives in rural communities.

 It is estimated that at least 125,000 people are currently living in Nepal with terminal illnesses, yet there is very little healthcare available to them.
 Thanks to The McClay Foundation, in April 2018, EMMS International started planning to build a Centre of Excellence in palliative care at Green Pastures Hospital, Pokhara, Nepal.
 This Centre is a catalyst for widening access to palliative care in Nepal, particularly Western Nepal, where 80% of the population live, and over half are living in extreme poverty.

 Through this project, a palliative care unit has been constructed, including essential equipment, furniture, supplies, essential staff and training.
-Thanks to the good management of our local partner, INF Nepal, a further annexe is currently being built to extend the facilities beyond our original vision.
+Thanks to the good management of our local partner, INF Nepal, a further annexe has been built to extend the facilities beyond our original vision.
 This centre will help to care for the economic, social, spiritual and physical needs of patients there.

 Suntali's Life Matters